thebklabs/helper-scripts/README.md

 # helper-scripts
-Scripts help with maintaining and setup thebklabs to save time
+Scripts to help with maintaining and setup thebklabs to save time
 ![](thebklabs-helper.gif)